Eats Everything

 Daniel Pearce, better known as Eats Everything, is an English DJ and record producer.
 He came to prominence in 2011 with the release of "Entrance Song" on Pets Recordings.
 Since then, he has received critical acclaim for a number of solo releases on Dirtybird, Hypercolour and Futureboogie.

-His productions combine house music with a wide range of other genres such as UK bass, garage, techno and jungle.
+His productions combine house music with UK bass, garage, techno and jungle.

 Musical career

 Early career

-Dan began his DJ career at Infamous/Heresy at club Loco Bristol, and was soon permanently placed as a resident for the Bristol night Ripsnorter then Scream in the early 2000s, as well as playing some gigs in Europe.
+Pearce began his DJ career at Infamous/Heresy at club Loco Bristol, and was soon permanently placed as a resident for the Bristol night Ripsnorter and Scream in the early 2000s, as well as playing some gigs in Europe.
 2010 saw early releases and remixes on independent labels including Venga Digital and Wearhouse Music.
-It was not until 2011, when ‘Entrance Song’ was signed to Pets Recordings, followed soon after by a release on Claude Von Stroke's Dirtybird label that Dan's career as a DJ began to gain momentum.

 As a DJ

-Since 2011, Dan has played at a number of the world's biggest clubbing institutions such as Fabric, DC10, Amnesia, The Warehouse Project, Space and Watergate, as well as festivals like Glastonbury, Bestival, Creamfields and Secret Garden Party.
-He has received support from BBC Radio 1’s Pete Tong, who has asked him to do three Essential Mixes since 2011, the most recent of which was a live recording of Pete and Dan b2b at The Warehouse Project in 2013.
+Since 2011, he has played at Fabric, DC10, Amnesia, The Warehouse Project and Space, as well as festivals such Glastonbury, Bestival, Creamfields and Secret Garden Party.

-In 2014, Dan was booked to be the first ever resident at XOYO in London.
-The three-month residency saw him play every Saturday for 12 weeks.
-Dan has also received a number of accolades as a DJ.
+In 2014, he played a three-month residency at XOYO in London.
 In 2012 he won ‘Best British DJ’ in the DJ Magazine ‘Best of British Awards’.
 In addition to this, in December 2012 he was the highest new entry in Resident Advisor's prestigious ‘Top 100 DJs Poll’ coming in at number 13.
+In 2012 he won ‘Best British DJ’ in the DJ Magazine ‘Best of British Awards’.
+In December 2012 he was the highest new entry in Resident Advisor's ‘Top 100 DJs Poll’ coming at number 13.

 As a producer

-Dan has had a string of critically acclaimed releases on Pets Recordings, Dirtybird, Hypercolour, Futureboogie and Crosstown Rebels.
-He has also released remixes for a broad selection of labels, giving his distinctive take on tracks by the likes of Adam F, Jamie Jones, Totally Enormous Extinct Dinosaurs, Chicken Lips, X-Press 2, The Streets and Four Tet.
+Pearce has had a string of releases on Pets Recordings, Dirtybird, Hypercolour, Futureboogie and Crosstown Rebels.
+He has also released remixes for Adam F, Jamie Jones, Totally Enormous Extinct Dinosaurs, Chicken Lips, X-Press 2, The Streets and Four Tet.

-He has also collaborated in the studio with the likes of Catz 'n Dogz under the name Catz Eats Dogz, Totally Enormous Extinct Dinosaurs, Justin Martin, Skream and Lukas as well as the singer/songwriter Sinead Harnett.
+He has collaborated in the studio with Catz 'n Dogz under the name Catz Eats Dogz, Totally Enormous Extinct Dinosaurs, Justin Martin, Skream and Lukas as well as the singer/songwriter Sinead Harnett.

-In 2011, Dan was awarded ‘Best Breakthrough Producer’ in DJ Magazine's ‘Best of British Award’.
-At Disclosure's Alexandra Palace sets in early December 2015, Eats Everything provided the opening act.
+In 2011, Pearce was awarded ‘Best Breakthrough Producer’ in DJ Magazine's ‘Best of British Award’.
+At Disclosure's Alexandra Palace set in early December 2015, Eats Everything provided the opening act.